Will Mice Leave on Their Own?

 mouse in wall with Active Pest Control serving Calhoun, GA

 Imagine being exposed to the harsh outdoor elements, facing constant threats, only to discover a warm, welcoming shelter that offers you food and warmth throughout the winter.
 Wouldn’t you be tempted to stay?
 This scenario mirrors the inclinations of mice.
-When your home becomes an all-inclusive resort offering shelter, sustenance, and warmth, mice are inclined to become permanent residents, particularly in secluded areas like attics or within the walls.
-If you have mice visitors in your home this is a must-read.
+When your home becomes an all-inclusive resort offering shelter, sustenance, and warmth, mice will become permanent residents, particularly in secluded areas like attics or within the walls.
+If you have mice visitors in your home, this is a must-read.

 Why Do Mice Enter Homes?